Ficool

 "Chief!"

-I jumped as Borrik stomped over like a walking boulder.
+I jumped as Borrik stomped toward me like a walking boulder.

-The moment he turned the corner, I sprinted behind the well like a guilty raccoon.
+The moment he disappeared, I bolted behind the well like a guilty raccoon.

-A dim blue ring formed in front of me, humming like something digital forced into a medieval world.
+A dim blue ring formed in front of me, humming like something digital shoved into a medieval world.
+Wind spiraled outward.
+The ground cracked beneath it.

 [SUMMONING…]